NeoFolia/NeoFolia/README.md

 | `regionized_entity_ticks` | config | `true` | Enabling entity ticks by region. |
 | `region_task_timeout_seconds` | config | `60` | Error message server shutdown timeout. |

+## Mod Compatibility

+Once the core becomes more or less stable, we'll port many popular mods to NeoFolia ourselves and give you access to the source code and builds.

 ## Diagnostics

 ```